 Tudor vs. Rolex: Finding the One that is Right for You

 Still, despite Tudor’s development of their own in-house movements, the brands remain distinct in their own right.
-Rolex has established a reputation as one of the most well-known and sought-after watch brands in the world by steadfastly committing to a specific style—a timeless, classic, and more conservative design.
-On the other hand, Tudor has distinguished itself as more unique, experimental, and daring with its designs, from developments like their integrated cases to risks like using bold color schemes on their dials.
+Rolex has established a reputation as one of the most well known and sought after watch brands in the world by steadfastly committing to a specific style.
+Their designs are timeless, classic, and a bit more conservative.
+On the other hand, Tudor has distinguished itself as more unique, experimental, and daring with its designs.
+This is evident from developments like their integrated cases to risks like using bold color schemes on their dials.

 Is Tudor Owned By Rolex?

 Watch industry pioneer Hans Wilsdorf is the original mastermind behind both the Rolex and Tudor brands.
 When he initially founded Tudor, he registered the company as a joint-stock business with all the shares owned by Rolex.
 However, since Wilsdorf first established the two brands, leadership has changed and they’ve grown and evolved over the years.
 Today, a privately held entity called the Hans Wilsdorf Foundation owns both Rolex and Tudor.